sifteo/thundercracker/docs/doxygen/src/performance.md

 - High sample rates in tracker audio
 - Poorly-written game logic
 - Decompressing data from flash:
+- Heavy floating-point math
+- Unnecessary memory loads and stores

+## Decompression bottlenecks

+There are several places where the system may spend CPU time to decompress data from flash:

- - Decompressing AssetImages (use a TileBuffer to cache decompressed data)
+ - Decompressing AssetImages
  - Decompressing ADPCM audio
  - Invoking other runtime decompression, such as FastLZ1.

-- Heavy floating-point math
- - All of our floating point is implemented in software
- - Trig functions and square roots are especially slow
- - Remember, integer math is fast!
-(32-bit multiplication in one clock cycle)
+Normally these are not bottlenecks, but if they do become too much of a CPU burden, you may be able to selectively disable compression on the problematic data (such as by using FlatAssetImage or uncompressed PCM audio), or you can pre-decompress it (i.e. by storing images in a TileBuffer).

+## Floating point math bottlenecks

+The Base's CPU has no hardware floating point coprocessor.
+It is super fast at integer math, even at integer multiplication.
+But floating point will always be a bit pokey.

+For human-timescale operations, such as animation that happens once or a few times per frame, this shouldn't be a problem.
+But if you have any inner loops or very math-heavy algorithms, consider avoiding floating point in those cases, and using integer math or fixed-point instead.

+In particular, math library functions like sin(), cos(), sqrt(), and log() are especially slow.
+When possible, avoid these operations or pre-compute the values you need.

+If you're using trig heavily but you don't need amazing precision, consider the table-driven alternatives: tsin() and tcos(), or their fixed-point counterparts tsini() and tcosi().

+Remember, integer math is very fast!
+Integer math runs at full native speed in SVM, without either the software floating point overhead itself, or the virtualization overhead inherent in calling into the floating point library.

- - Pro Tip!
-Use Sifteo::TimeDelta for frame time delta instead of floats
+Pro Tip!
+Use Sifteo::TimeDelta for frame time delta instead of floats.
+Floats are convenient, but beyond that it's rarely a good idea to use them for time.

+## Memory load/store bottlenecks

+Due to details of the SVM architecture, some types of memory are vastly speedier than others:

+ - General purpose registers are extremely fast
+ - Local variables in a non-oversized stack frame are almost as fast
+ - Local variables in an oversized stack frame are somewhat slower
+ - Any other kind of RAM is a little slower still
-- Unnecessary memory loads and stores
+ - Uncached flash memory is very slow

- - It is much faster to access the stack than general-purpose RAM
- - It is faster yet to keep data in registers
+The compiler will naturally try to keep things in fast memory whenever possible, but due to the semantics of memory access in C++ it isn't always possible for the compiler to optimize out loads and stores.
+So it can help the optimizer to keep data in local variables instead of repeatedly accessing class members.

  - Use local variables for temporary space, not class member variables
  - In some cases, it may be faster to memcpy() a data structure to the stack, manipulate it there, then memcpy() it back.